PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 Here, "*cage*" refers to the type of cage: trencage, trenLi, trenNa, trenK, trenCa, trenMg, trenH, trenHLi, trenHNa, trenHK, trenHCa and trenHMg.

-## 1. Investigation of teh Li-coordination environments
+## 1. Investigation of the Li-coordination environments
 1) MM3 modelling was performeed in Scigress on four different potential geometries of the sandwich complex Li4L2.
 Each started out from a different coordination geometry.

 2) GFN2-xTB optimization was performed on the MM3-optimized from step 1 using the *OPTIM* interface to the XTB program.
 For each calculation, a charge of 5 was applied.
 The odata file shown below contains all the input parameters: